vieapps/Components.WebSockets/README.md

 A WebSocket library that allows you to make WebSocket connections as a client or to respond to WebSocket requests as a server.
 You can safely pass around a general purpose WebSocket instance throughout your codebase without tying yourself strongly to this library.
-This is the same WebSocket abstract class used by .NET Core 2.0 and it allows for asynchronous WebSocket communication for improved performance and scalability.
+This is the same WebSocket abstract class used by .NET Standard 2.0 and it allows for asynchronous WebSocket communication for improved performance and scalability.

 ## NuGet
 - Package ID: VIEApps.Components.WebSockets